The iconic “satellite of love” will be launched back into orbit with cheesy movies, thanks to a successful online crowdfunding campaign.

 Enter Dolby Laboratories

-Dolby Laboratories, which was known for its noise-reduction techniques in prerecorded audio cassettes, wanted to improve audio recording and sound presentation for the motion picture industry, feeling that the existing Westrex (former Western Electric) and RCA motion picture sound systems were outdated.
+Dolby Laboratories, which was known for their noise-reduction techniques in pre-recorded audiotape and audio cassettes, wanted to improve audio recording and sound presentation for the motion picture industry, feeling that the existing Westrex (former Western Electric) and RCA motion picture sound systems were outdated.

 “Star Wars:” A game-changer for the film industry

-The major breakthrough for Dolby’s motion picture sound system was the release of George Lucas’ “Star Wars” (Episode IV: “A New Hope”) in 1977.
+The major breakthrough in connection to Dolby’s motion picture sound system was the release of George Lucas’ “Star Wars” (Episode IV: “A New Hope”) in 1977.
 According to a 2013 blog post that was published by the company, every print of “Star Wars” had a Dolby-encoded stereo soundtrack, on magnetic sound prints (for 70mm prints) and for optical prints (for regular 35mm prints).